-We have established our Sustainability Committee, composed of the President and Chief Executive Officer, the General Manager of the Corporate Management Department, also appointed as the Sustainability Management Officer, and the General Managers of each Department of the Asset Management Company.

-Our Sustainability Committee generally meets once a quarter to discuss sustainability-related key issues, goals and various measures to achieve those goals and to share the progress on these goals and measures.
-The Committee also evaluates the sustainability performances and share the progress on the goals they have set.
+The Asset Management Company has established a Sustainability Committee, composed of the President and Chief Executive Officer, the General Manager of the Corporate Management Department, also appointed as the Sustainability Management Officer, and the General Managers of each Department of the Asset Management Company.
+The Sustainability Committee generally meets once a quarter to discuss sustainability-related key issues, goals and various measures to achieve those goals and to share the progress towards these goals and implementation status of ESG measures.
+The Sustainability Committee also evaluates the sustainability performances of MEL's properties and share the progress towards the goals set.

-Certain matters discussed by the Sustainability Committee are then reported to, and if necessary, discussed by the Board of Directors.
+Certain matters discussed by the Sustainability Committee are then reported to, and if necessary, discussed by the Asset Management Company's Board of Directors.
 The minutes of the meetings are prepared and kept at the Sustainability Management Office.